VIPots - INSTALLATION tips

 HOW TO GROUND A VIPot!

 Don't try to bend the lug back to solder it directly to the back of the VIPot.
-The lug is too short and it's very likely that you won't get a stable ground connection without damaging the pot.
+The lugs of the original VIPots are too short and it's very likely that you won't get a stable ground connection without damaging the pot.

-Instead, use a short wire to ground the lug.
+Instead, use a short wire to ground the lug as shown in the picture.